charlesm93/charlesm93.github.io/_pages/about.md

 I focus on the development and application of novel statistical methods to the life and physical sciences.
-The search for robust techniques to build, fit, and criticize quantiative models has lead me to Bayesian statistics and its computational implementations.
+The search for robust techniques to build, fit, and criticize quantiative models has led me to Bayesian statistics and its computational implementations.
 I find that many modern problems require an interdisciplinary approach, which is why I enjoy collaborating with experts from various disciplines.